-NUR 606.
-ADVANCED NURSING RESEARCH AND EVIDENCE BASED STRATEGIES.
-In depth examination of research methodologies.
-Analysis of research designs appropriate for various research questions.
-Three theory hours per week.
-Prerequisite or corequisite: NUR 601.
-3

-- NUR 607.
+NUR 607.
 INSTRUCTIONAL METHODOLOGIES.
 Analysis and application of selected theories of learning and teaching maintenance across the life span, with emphasis on program development.
 Two theory hours per week.
+2

-2 - NUR 608.
+NUR 608.
 FAMILY NURSE PRACTICE I. Focuses on the management of acute and chronic illness of women and children that are within the scope of the nurse practitioner.
 Two theory hours per week and twelve clinical hours per week.
 Prerequisites: NUR 601, 602, 606.
+5

-5 - NUR 609.
+NUR 609.
 FAMILY NURSE PRACTICE II.
 Strategies required for the management of health patterns of adult and geriatric clients in primary health care settings.
 Two theory hours per week and sixteen clinical hours per week.
 Prerequisite: NUR 605, 608.
+6

-6 - NUR 610.
+NUR 610.
 FAMILY NURSE PRACTICE III.
 A culminating practicum for nurse practitioner students in the management of clients across the life span.
 Practicum under supervision of advanced practice nurse or physician; One and one-half theory hours per week.
 Eighteen clinical hours per week.
-Prerequisite: NUR 609. - NUR 612.
+Prerequisite: NUR 609.

+NUR 612.
 ADULT HEALTH I: ACUTE.
 Focus on implementation of advanced concepts in the care of adults with acute care needs.
 Two and one-half theory hours per week and ten clinical hours per week.
 Prerequisites: NUR 601, 602, 606; corequisite: NUR 605, 617.
+5

-5 - NUR 613.
+NUR 613.
 ADULT HEALTH II: COMMUNITY.
 Focus on implementation of advanced concepts in the care of adults with chronic illness in community settings, emphasizing wellness promotion and health maintenance.
 One and one-half theory hours per week and ten clinical hours per week.
 Prerequisite: NUR 605, 612, 617.
+4

-4 - NUR 614.
+NUR 614.
 ADULT HEALTH III.
 CASE MANAGEMENT OF SPECIAL POPULA-TIONS.
 Emphasis on application of case management concepts to a special population group in the student's area of interest.
 One and one-half theory hours per week and ten clinical hours per week.
 Prerequisite: NUR 613.
+4

-4 - NUR 615.
+NUR 615.
 ADMINISTRATIVE CONCEPTS.
 Analysis of basic concepts related to administration and management of systems, including selected financial concepts.
 Two theory hours per week and four clinical hours per week.
-Corequisite: NUR 601, 606.
-3 - NUR 616.
+Corequisite: NÜR 601, 606.
+3

+NUR 616.
 NURSING ADMINISTRATION I. Emphasis upon the implementation and evaluation of the administrative role in a selected system, including analysis of internal and external forces influencing the nursing administrative role.
 One and one-half theory hours and ten clinical hours per week.
-Prerequisites: NUR 601, 606, 615; Corequisites: NUR 604, MBA 505 4 - NUR 617.
-CURRICULUM DESIGN AND INSTRUCTIONAL METHODS.
-A study of concepts and theories basic to content and curriculum development in teaching in an academic or client centered setting.
+Prerequisites: NUR 601, 606, 615; Corequisites: NUR 604, MBA 505 4

+NUR 617.
+CURRICULUM DESIGN AND EVALUATION.
+A study of concepts and theories basic to content and curriculum development and evaluation in teaching in an academic or client centered setting.
 Three theory hours per week.
 Prerequisites: NUR 601, 606.
+3

-3 - NUR 618.
+NUR 618.
 INSTRUCTIONAL METHODS PRACTICUM.
 Students function in the role of a nurse educator under guidance of an approved preceptor in nursing programs and/or health care settings.
 One theory hour per week and twelve clinical hours per week.
 Prerequisite: NUR 617.
 4